 Participants who complete this course should be able to:

-- Define the concept of variations as applied to post-marketing regulatory activity in the European Union
+- Define the concept of variations to marketing authorisations in the EEA.

-- Identify which type of variation is appropriate for the change being proposed
+- Identify which type of variation is appropriate for each kind of change to be made.

-- Identify the data required to support the variation being made
+- Identify the documentation required to support the variation.

 Click here for minimum system requirements.